jeffreysorgen/golf-club-sensors/activity.md

 ## Next steps:
 Step one of [Golf Swing](golf-swing-idea.md) project is BLE
 - What are the next steps?
+  - watch video
+  - implement BLE
+  - copy the code I use into the repo

 #
 #### Future next steps:
 * Repeat EdX course material, do all TinyML assignments again